OmkarBansod02/TriageKit/README.md

 A lightweight PR triage CLI for maintainers.

 TriageKit is a read-only command line tool for inspecting GitHub pull requests.
-Phase 1 fetches open pull requests from public repositories and prints basic metadata so maintainers have a small foundation for future triage workflows.
+It fetches open pull requests from public repositories, prints basic metadata, summarizes changed files, and detects simple package/core path touches so maintainers have a small foundation for future triage workflows.

 ## Setup